ryanmmbale/ryanmmbale/README.md

 ### Personal Statement:

 A passionate full-stack developer from Nairobi Kenya.
-I am a curious developer dedicated to delivering software solutions with advanced design patterns with unparalleled finesse.
+I am a curious developer dedicated to delivering software solutions with advanced design patterns and unparalleled finesse.

 <p align="center"></p>